 - Many students who take AP classes and tough class loads during high school end up burning out, and they need some time to breathe before continuing their education.
 Taking a year off from tests, homework, tutoring, and classes can be very beneficial for some students.

 If you know that you are going to take a year off after high school, you should still consider applying to college anyway.
 Many schools will allow you to defer your enrollment for a year and this gives you a backup plan – something to return to at the end of your gap year.

 Alternative Options to College After High School

 - Travel the world.
-The world is vast and most people never see even a fraction of it outside their home state.
-College can be extremely transformative for a young adult, but so can traveling around the world, experiencing new customs and cultures.
-Traveling with a limited budget will help to teach you the value of a dollar and you will learn how to live independently.
+The world is vast, and most people never see even a fraction of it outside their home state.
+College can be incredibly transformative for a young adult, but so can traveling around the world, experiencing new customs and cultures.
+Going with a limited budget will help to teach you the value of a dollar, and you will learn how to live independently.

 - Work or volunteer for a charity.
 Many charities do not require you to have a college degree – they are just glad to have people who are interested in supporting their mission.
 You can also pursue year-long programs like AmeriCorps or City Year.

 - Start working early.
 If you aren’t sure exactly what you want to do with your life, taking a job could help you make that decision.
 Even if you end up hating the job you will still learn some valuable information about yourself – learning what you DON’T want to do is just as important as learning what you DO want to do.

 - Join the military.
 Many people who feel like college isn’t the right choice for them end up joining the military instead.
-Not only will you be serving your country if you joint the military, but you can receive top-notch training in a variety of career options, often while receiving free room and board.
+Not only will you be serving your country if you enter the military, but you can receive top-notch training in a variety of career options, often while receiving free room and board.
 If you do decide to go to college later, the military may pay for it.